De Gradibus

 De Gradibus was an Arabic book published by the Arab physician Al-Kindi (c.
 801–873 CE).
 De gradibus is the Latinized name of the book.
 An alternative name for the book was Quia Primos.

 In De Gradibus, Al-Kindi attempts to apply mathematics to pharmacology by quantifying the strength of drugs.
 According to Prioreschi, this was the first attempt at serious quantification in medicine.
-He also developed a system, based on the phases of the Moon, that would allow a doctor to determine in advance the most critical days of a patient's illness.
 During the Arabic-Latin translation movement of the 12th century, De Gradibus was translated into Latin by Gerard of Cremona.
 Al-Kindi's mathematical reasoning was complex and hard to follow; Roger Bacon commented that his method of computing the strength of a drug was extremely difficult to use.